 If a company wants to efficiently scale its customer base, using a one-size-fits-all marketing approach is inefficient.
 Segmentation attempts to identify the best-performing customer base by dividing and classifying it based on various parameters and then targets customers that are similar to those customers.

 Customer segmentation divides the customer into groups based on different factors and where each group shows some unique characteristics of customers in that group.
 It has been widely used by businesses to know more about their customers and their purchasing patterns to meet their needs by changing the business strategies accordingly.

-Literature says the customer segmentation process can’t be “develop once and use forever” as data may change and the same steps can’t work.
-But Express Analytics has automatized the customer segmentation process by creating a pipeline which can give recommended segments, and these segments can be changed based on the attributes selected by the user.
+The literature says the customer segmentation process can’t be “develop once and use forever” as data may change and the same steps can’t work.
+But Express Analytics has automatized the customer segmentation process by creating a pipeline that can give recommended segments, and these segments can be changed based on the attributes selected by the user.

-Creating a supervised learning pipeline is rather easy than unsupervised learning pipeline as data is labelled in supervised learning.
+Creating a supervised learning pipeline is rather easy than an unsupervised learning pipeline as data is labeled in supervised learning.
 We are using clustering (unsupervised learning process) for customer segmentation.

 It has the following steps:

 1. Data Aggregation: The user selects the attributes on which they want to perform segmentation.
 These attributes are then converted into a dataset and become input for the pipeline.

 2. Data Pre-processing: There are various key steps in data preprocessing like: